 It is this set of numbers that will determine the return on investment.

-Did the campaign visitors consume more, fewer or the same number of page views?
+Did the campaign visitors consume more, fewer or the same number of page views as other audience sources?

 Did they click on an ad, make a purchase or fill out the form?
 What percentage of the total campaign visitors took the desired action?